vikingdata/articles/linux/Linux_general.md

         * On each partition
     * iostat -m 10
         * get data on disk activity every 10 seconds
-    * Use Promethesus, rafana, New Relic, or Solar Winds to graph the disk activity.
+    * Use Prometheus, Grafana, New Relic, or Solar Winds to graph the disk activity.
     * Make a script once a day write 10 gigs at a low point in activity and feed it to your graphing or in tabular format.
 Make are report on ones that are too slow.